Directed by Bill Norton

 - The Resenter: Willow's resentment towards superhero Buffy, needy Dawn, and the world that's belittled her for being a Shrinking Violet nerd comes out into the open.

-- Shout-Out: Andrew directly compares Willow to Dark Phoenix.
+- Andrew directly compares Willow to Dark Phoenix.

 - Shut Up, Kirk!: Buffy and Dawn repeatedly try to reason with Dark Willow, and every time, Willow shoots them down.

 - Suicidal Cosmic Temper Tantrum: Willow, full stop.

 - Super-Scream: Willow lets out an impressive banshee scream when she sees Buffy has taken her potential victims away.

 - Super-Strength: Buffy pulls open the bars on the jail cell.
 Dark Willow casts a spell on herself so she's stronger than Buffy, enabling her to beat the Slayer in hand-to-hand combat.

 - Tainted Veins: Dark Willow after absorbing Rack's power.

 - Talk to the Fist: Andrew's constant whining and Never My Fault attitude eventually provokes Buffy to punch him in the face.